-- 16.3 The objective of the Prudential Code for Capital Finance in Local Authorities (the Code) is to provide a framework to ensure that the Council's Capital and Revenue Budget Plans are affordable, prudent and sustainable. - 16.4 The Chartered Institute of Public Finance and Accountancy (CIPFA) Code of Practice on Treasury Management requires the Council to review and approve a Treasury Management Strategy.
-The Strategy covers the operation of the treasury function, its expected activities for the forthcoming year and also includes a number of Prudential Indicators.
-This is contained within the Capital Strategy at Appendix G. - 16.5 The Prudential Code requires the Council to approve, revise and monitor a number of mandatory Prudential Indicators covering the forthcoming three years.
-These are also included within the Capital Strategy at Appendix G. - 16.6 There are a number of potential areas of significant risk associated with Treasury Management activities.
+- 16.3 The objective of the Prudential Code for Capital Finance in Local Authorities (the Code) is to provide a framework to ensure that the Council's Capital and Revenue Budget Plans are affordable, prudent and sustainable. - The Chartered Institute of Public Finance and Accountancy (CIPFA) Code of Practice on Treasury Management requires the Council to review and approve a Treasury Management Strategy.
+The Strategy covers the operation of the treasury function, its expected activities for the forthcoming year and also includes a number of mandatory Prudential Indicators covering the forthcoming three years.
+This is contained within the Capital Strategy at Appendix G. - 16.5 There are a number of potential areas of significant risk associated with Treasury Management activities.